Posts filed under 'Game Shows'

 • Bob Barker's retiring from The Price is Right?
 Now what are fourth graders supposed to watch when they're home sick from school?

 • Flavor Flav has all sorts of digusting news lately.
-Not only are the strippers from Flavor of Love being sent to charm school for yet another VH1 show, but The Clocked One is expecting his seventh child.
+Not only are the strippers from Flavor of Love for yet another VH1 show, but The Clocked One is expecting his seventh child.
 Super depressing.

 1 comment November 3rd, 2006